olgunayse/olgunayse.github.io/README.md

 # Personal Introduction Website

 ## Summary
 The basic idea behind this website is to create a personal page that I built using HTML and CSS.
-It introduces who I am, what I’m studying, and some of my interests as I start learning more about web development.
+It introduces who I am, what I’m studying, and some of my interests as I start learning more about developing websites.

 ## Live Website
 https://olgunayse.github.io/